IBMTechSales/liberty-enterprise-deployment-labs/1020-Liberty-app-deployment-collectives/README.md

 The **collectiveMember-1.0** feature was installed and enabled for the Liberty server that is in the server package.

-In this lab, you use the “**addMember.sh**” scrip to deploy the server packages to the nodes, create the collective members, and join the members to the collective.
+In this lab, you use the “**addMember.sh**” script to deploy the server packages to the nodes, create the collective members, and join the members to the collective.

-### The addMember.sh script provides the following capabilities:
+### The addMember.sh script performs the following tasks:

   -  Register the Host machine if it is remote VM from the Controller